Beard Care Elevated: The Ultimate Growth & Maintenance Guide

 • Unhealthy growth

-Side note, if bar soap is all you have available it is critical to apply a good amount of beard oil after and depending on length, we beard butter immediately following.
-The combination of the oil and butter will help add the moisture back into your beard and skin underneath, keeping it as healthy as possible.
+If bar soap is all you have available, it is critical to apply a good amount of beard oil after and depending on length, beard butter immediately following.
+This combo will help lock in moisture, nourish your skin, and support a healthy beard.

 Beard Wash

-If you're serious about keeping your beard looking great, and you want it to feel great, we recommend using beard wash.
+If you're serious about beard care tips and keeping your facial hair looking and feeling great, we recommend using beard wash.
 A good wash is designed specifically for your face and coarse beard hairs so it helps:

 • Eliminate itch, irritation and flakes at the source